Monastery of the Holy Saviour

-The continuing Monastery of the Holy Saviour at Lecceto in Tuscany, was the principal House of the order of the Hermit Friars of Saint Augustine (not to be confused with the Augustinian Canons Regular) in 1256, when Pope Alexander IV constituted the Augustinian order internationally.
-It was dedicated to Saint Saviour.
+The Monastery of the Holy Saviour at Lecceto in Tuscany, was the principal House of the order of the Hermit Friars of Saint Augustine (not to be confused with the Augustinian Canons Regular) in 1256, when Pope Alexander IV constituted the Augustinian order internationally.
+It was dedicated to Jesus as Saviour.

 History

+The earliest-known reference to any sort of hermitage at Lecceto is dated 1223.
+It is about a mile from S. Leonardo al Lago, which lies to the northwest.

+The hermitage was first known as San Salvatore di Foltignano.
+Later it was called San Salvatore di Selva di Lago, a reference to the surrounding thick forest of holm oaks.
+A church was built in 1227.
+In 1228, Bishop Bonfilius of Siena gave the various groups of hermits in the area the Rule of Saint Augustine.
+In 1243 the Tuscan hermits petitioned Pope Innocent IV to unite them all as one group, which he did with the papal bull Incumbit Nobis.

-On 4 May 1256 Pope Alexander IV issued a papal bull Licet ecclesiae catholicae uniting five Monastic congregations into the Tuscan community of Lecceto.
+On 4 May 1256 Pope Alexander IV issued a papal bull "Licet ecclesiae catholicae" uniting five monastic congregations into the Tuscan community of Lecceto.
 The other four were the houses of St. William, of Brother John Bono, of Favale and of Brettine.
 From this act of union, the modern Order expanded rapidly, and it is from this act of union that Tuscany is regarded as the homeland of the modern Augustinian Friars, and Lecceto is its principal monastic house.

+Probably the most famous member of the Lecceto community was William Flete, an English friar.
+In 1359, when Flete was about to attain his Master of theology degree at Cambridge University, he had a change of heart and chose to leave England and go to Lecceto to intensify his experience of contemplation.
+A little beyond the monastery are caves to which some of the friars would retreat for solitude.
+One such was William Flete, a friar from England.
+He would spend his days in study and contemplation in one of these caves, and return to the monastery at night to sleep.
+He was regarded by his contemporaries as a master of the spiritual life.
+A number of friars opted to withdraw themselves from the monastery to small hermitages or caves in the surrounding forest.

+In 1385 Lecceto was designated as the first Augustinian house of strict observance.
 Lecceto became a centre of reform for the Augustinians, and developed methods of encouraging a more faithful practise of the Augustinian Rule, and the Constitutions of the Order.
-At its height, Lecceto was the Monastic house of four of the order's most distinguished Priors General.
-From the Observant Congregation of Lecceto, other like-minded groups developed over the centuries, including the Observant Congregation of Saxony where Martin Luther was professed.
+From Lecceto, other like-minded groups developed over the centuries.

-Probably the most famous member of the Lecceto community was William Flete, an Englishman.
-In 1359, when Flete was about to attain his Master of theology degree at Cambridge University, he had a change of heart and chose to leave England and go to Lecceto to intensify his experience of contemplation.
-He stayed for the remainder of his life.
-He became regarded by his contemporaries as a master of the spiritual life.
-He was a personal confidant of St. Catherine of Siena.